webcomics/dosage/doc/web/content/comics/ComicFury_Awkwardshelby.md

 </script>
 <table class="comicinfo">
 <tr>
-<th>Description</th><td>This comic is a journal of my everyday life, an autobiography of sorts, that records my daily encounters and how I awkwardly react to them.
-Visit the online store: http://skreened.com/awkwardshelby</td>
+<th>Description</th><td>This comic is a journal of my everyday life, an autobiography of sorts, that records my daily encounters and how I awkwardly react to them.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://awkwardshelby.webcomic.ws/">http://awkwardshelby.webcomic.ws/</a></td>